deoktr/pof/README.md

 - **Prevent dynamic analysis** by detecting debugging or tracing via malloc.
 - **Enable automation** to produce numerous variant of the same payload.

+The main benefit of POF is customizability, you can generate your payload however you want, choose the obfuscation you want and combine them.

+Most obfuscation work very well when combined.
+For example obfuscating an int from `42` to `int("42")` allows the string obfuscator to obfuscate it, turning it into `int("".join([chr(ord(i)-3)for i in'75']))`.
+And we now have multiple int and strings that we can once again obfuscate.

 Example obfuscation:

 ```python